-SEIA’s Women’s Empowerment Committee
+SEIA’s Women’s Empowerment Initiative

 Empowered Women, Empower Women

-SEIA’s Women’s Empowerment Committee is committed to education, the advancement of careers for women in the solar industry, mentoring future solar leaders, and establishing opportunities for women.
+SEIA’s Women’s Empowerment Initiative is committed to education, the advancement of careers for women in the solar industry, mentoring future solar leaders, and establishing opportunities for women.
 We are working to expand our partnerships with like-minded organizations, provide valuable networking and mentorship opportunities, and amplify women’s voices across the solar industry.

 1) Recruit, retain and promote women within the solar industry